Man allegedly shoots wife, 2 adult children in Maple Valley

 King County deputies are investigating a shooting that left three people injured early Friday in Maple Valley, according to multiple news reports.

-Deputies received a report of an argument between a husband and wife shortly after midnight that escalated to a physical fight at a home on Southeast 260th Street, according to FOX13.
+Deputies received a report of an argument between a husband and wife shortly after midnight that escalated to a physical fight at a home on Southeast 260th Street, according to Fox 13 News.

-The husband then shot his wife and two of their adult children inside the house, deputies told FOX13.
+The husband then shot his wife and two of their adult children inside the house, deputies told Fox.

 The three were taken to Harborview Medical Center.
-Two are in critical condition and one person is in serious condition, according to Harborview spokesperson Susan Gregg.
+Two are in critical condition and one is in serious condition, according to Harborview spokesperson Susan Gregg.

-The husband is in custody, FOX13 reported.
+The husband is in custody, Fox reported.

 This is a developing story.
 Check back for updates.